Monradax/Monradax-Guitar-Rig-5-Presets/README.md

 A stadium rock tone with some stereo separtation.

 ### Angry Whopper
 A twin reverb if you fucked it's wife.
+Hard indie Rock is at home here.

 ### Angrier Whopper
 A twin reverb if you fucked it's wife and it's sister.